NIEHS/beethoven/README.md

-# Near Real Time Air Pollution Model
+# Air Pollution Data for the Masses: An Open-Access, Tested, Updated PM<sub>2.5</sub> Hybrid Model
-## Group Project for the Spatiotemporal Exposures and Toxicology group with help from friends :smiley:
+ Group Project for the Spatiotemporal Exposures and Toxicology group with help from friends :smiley:

 ## GitHub Push/Pull Workflow
 1) Each collaborator has a local copy of the github repo - suggested location is ddn/gs1/username/home